- 21 May 2026

 The Virtual Smart Card (VSC) Credential Profile now supports a minimum PIN length of 6 characters (previously restricted to 8), aligning VSC PIN policy with other device types and supporting Windows compatibility scenarios.

 Prerequisites: Conductor OS Bridge v1.9.0 or later and Conductor Browser Extension v1.9.0 or later.
 Both components must be upgraded for 6-digit PIN issuance to work end-to-end.
 Existing Credential Profiles configured with PIN length 8 or above are unaffected.
-These components will be available by the time of the release.

 Enhancements